Subordinated Debt - Definition

-Subordinated Debt or subordinated loan is a loan or security which is prioritized lower than other loans or securities on the occasions of bankruptcy or liquidation.
-That means if the borrower company default or faces insolvency, the subordinated debt holders will be paid after senior debt holders are repaid fully.
-The creditors owning a subordinated debt can claim the asset of the borrower firm only after the claims of other debt holders are fully satisfied.
+A subordinated debt or subordinated loan is a loan or security which is prioritized lower than other loans or securities on the occasions of bankruptcy or liquidation.
+That means, if the borrower defaults or is insolvent, the subordinated debt holders will be paid after senior debt holders are repaid fully.
 This is also known as junior security or junior debt.

 A Little More on What is Subordinated Debt

 Subordinated debts can both be secured or unsecured.
 It is riskier than other debts as on an occasion of liquidation, the subordinated debt holder is paid last.
-They are paid after the full repayment of all other corporate debts and loans.
+That is, they are paid after the full repayment of all other corporate debts and loans.

 Academic Research on Subordinated Debt